AndreaArtistwithGlassPainting.jpeg

 Style

-Andrea specializes in oils on canvas in a style of hyper realism.
-She is fascinated with hyper realism because for her, ‘God is in the detail.’
+Andrea specializes in oils on canvas.
 Her works are currently featured in two contemporary series in shows, galleries and in online juried exhibitions.

 Exhibitions + Awards